Outburn-IL/foob-docs/configuration.md

 |Port|Specifies the TCP port which the component listens.
 If several FUME business services are in use, you have to assign a dedicated TCP port to each component|
 |BusinessProcess|Specifies the name of a Business Process component to which the data streams should be redirected|
 |Charset|Specifies the character encoding of incoming text streams.
 Default value is `UTF-8`.
 Normally this setting value should never be changed.|

+### IRIS FUME plugin REST service

+IRIS FUME plugin also provides a REST service which exposes the following endpoints:
+- /csp/healthshare/${namespace}/rest/json
+- /csp/healthshare/${namespace}/rest/csv
+- /csp/healthshare/${namespace}/rest/hl7

+These endpoints accept incoming data in JSON, CSV, and HL7 v2 format, respectively, and then forward the data stream to FUME server.

+For security reasons, we recommend using the REST service as the main service rather then the FumeBusinessService component.

+To completely disable the FumeBusinessService component, just set its PoolSize property value to 0.

 ### FumeTransformOperation component